achaykovsky/achaykovsky/README.md

 #### I am a software developer and I have a B.Sc in Computer Science.

-#### Over the past two years, I have been working as a Backend Engineer in Python and in a wide variety of AWS services.
+#### Over the past two years, I have been working as a Backend Engineer in Python and a wide variety of AWS services.

 I've been passionate about coding since I was 12 and a real computer geek even before that!